Topic Wise Questions from Previous Years’ Exams

 (ii) As both sides of the thin, porous sheet would not be printed, the traditional Chinese ‘Accordion Book’ was folded and stitched at the side.

-(iii) These Accordion Books could be duplicated by superbly skilled craftsmen with remarkable accuracy and the beauty of calligraphy.
+(iii) These Accordion Books could be duplicated by superbly skilled craftsmen with remarkable accuracy and the beauty of calligraphy. - What were the chief characteristics of the earliest print culture in Japan?
+Explain any five.

 Answer: